 Bone Health Is Not A Bone Density “Pageant”

 If you’re following the Osteoporosis Reversal Program, then you know that bone density test scores are only a part of the whole bone health picture.
 Improved DXA scores are certainly something to strive for, but it’s important to bear in mind that such tests measure quantity of bone, not quality.

 And that brings us back to the New York Times article, which describes bone quality as some sort of elusive concept that cannot be measured and therefore, must not be valid.
 But new techniques for measuring bone quality are being developed, as the Rheumatology review states:

 “…assessment of the trabecular bone microstructure may be obtained by high-resolution CT (hrCT), microCT, high-resolution MR (hrMR) and microMR.”7

 These techniques are in their infancy, though, and the Medical Establishment does not like to deal with concepts that can’t be measured (and therefore used as a “threshold” to prescribe drugs).
 So they discount concepts like bone quality because it does not get them the numbers they need to prescribe.

 Regardless of whether or not we can measure it, bone quality is key to optimal bone health.
 In fact, the health of your bones involves all sorts of immeasurable components, from hormones to antioxidants to nutrients.
-This is what sets the Save Our Bones Program apart from conventional medicine: the Program takes into account the non-quantifiable aspects of bone health rather than isolating one aspect of it that can be measured, and then attempting to influence it artificially with pharmaceuticals.
+This is what sets the Osteoporosis Reversal Program apart from conventional medicine: the Program takes into account the non-quantifiable aspects of bone health rather than isolating one aspect of it that can be measured, and then attempting to influence it artificially with pharmaceuticals.